NathanMenezess/NathanMenezess/README.md

 ## 🤔 what am I doing?
 - 💼 I currently work at TecBan with a Back-end team.
-- 📚 I'm currently studying MySQL and JavaSript.
+- 📚 I'm currently studying C# and .Net
 - 🖥️ I have a favorite hobby: tinkering with hardware.
 ##